 Undergraduate Degree: University of Florida - Bachelors, Botany

 I love to travel, take photos, and explore nature.
-In my spare time I watercolor and use a dip pen to make pictures of my surroundings.
+In my spare time I like to watercolor and use a dip pen to make pictures of my surroundings.

 ACCUPLACER Arithmetic Prep